holoviz/holoviz/doc/installation.rst

 This will create a copy of the notebooks and related files needed for the tutorial in a new subdirectory ``pyviz-tutorial/``.

+Note: If you have previously installed the examples and want to keep any of your own changes, rename your existing ``pyviz-tutorial`` directory before running the above command (which will overwrite any existing files).

 Step 4: Download the sample data
 --------------------------------